gdxz123/avatarmake/README.md

 # Avatarmake

-### easily make your own cartoon avatar by using SVG.
+### Easily make your own cartoon avatar by using SVG.

 Using SVG(Scalable Vector Graphics) advantage